 Once feeding commences it would be best to start with a balanced feed, such as Chempak No 3.

-During the summer months water them regularly to keep the soil just moist but not waterlogged.
+During the summer months water them regularly to keep the soil just moist but not waterlogged, good light and moist compost is the aim.